-Whether you need to write proposal rejection letters every day or your job only requires that you write a few letters a year, it's easier to craft a high quality letter if you follow a similar template and make sure that all of the necessary parts of the letter are included.
+When writing a letter of regret declining a proposal letter, it’s easier to craft a high quality letter if you follow a similar template and make sure that all of the necessary parts of the letter are included.

-Although writing a proposal rejection letter might never become one of your favorite things to do at work, you can create a letter that delivers your message in the best possible way by keeping the following guidelines in mind.
+Although writing a letter of regret declining a proposal letter might never become one of your favorite things to do at work, you can create a letter that delivers your message in the best possible way by keeping the following guidelines in mind.

 As a general rule, you should start and end your letter with a polite greeting and closing.
 Even if you weren’t at all impressed with a person’s proposal, you can still start your letter by thanking them for taking the time to submit it.

 Avoid talking about the contents of their proposal in a derogatory manner.
 Even if the proposal contained glaring mistakes and looked like it was thrown together, you don’t need to point our all of the problems in your letter.